 - Have you maxed out your credit limit(s)?

 - Do you have little or no savings?

 - Have you borrowed money from friends or relatives?

-- Have debt collectors begun to call you, or are you receiving overdue notices from creditors?
+- Have debt collectors begun to call you, or send overdue notices?

 - Are you constantly worried about money?

 - Are you and your spouse fighting over money?